yngyuan/mimic-demo-backend/README.md

 # mimic-dashboard
-This is a dashboard visualization using mimic-iii demo data.
+This is the back end for my dashboard visualizatio of mimic-iii demo data.
 ## 1 tech

 - Backend